leandrofahur/leandrofahur/README.md

 :small_blue_diamond: I love to solve problems and learn new skills 🤔💡

-:small_blue_diamond: On my way to be a MEAN stack developer :computer:
+:small_blue_diamond: On my way to be a fullstack developer :computer:

 :small_blue_diamond: Living in Canada 🇧🇷 -> 🇨🇦